themewagon/paidin/README.md

 ## Author
 ```
-Design and code is completely written by codescandy and development team.
+Design and code is completely written by GetNextJs Templates and development team.
 ```

 ## License

- - Design and Code is Copyright &copy; [codescandy](https://codescandy.com)
+ - Design and Code is Copyright &copy; [GetNextJs Templates](https://getnextjstemplates.com/)
  - Licensed cover under [MIT]
  - Distributed by [ThemeWagon](https://themewagon.com)